false9striker/ranker/README.md

 # ranker
-ranker is a comparison based ranking solution using node.js
+ranker is a comparison based ranking framework using node.js